wtongze/shoe-classifier/README.md

 ![Demo](demo.png)

-> An in-browser convolutional neural network (CNN) model used to classify the make of shoes in images.
+> An in-browser convolutional neural network (CNN) model used to classify the brand of shoes in images.

 *Note: As of now, it only supports Nike, Adidas and Converse.*